 Participants will need to cover most of their door, and can use paint, paper, wrapping paper, cardboard, magic markers, or other art supplies.
 (While we encourage different forms of creativity, please remember to use supplies that will not cause damage to your door!)
-If you need supplies, please contact firstname.lastname@example.org, and we can make arrangements for you to come into MATV/UMA at 145 Pleasant Street to pick up construction paper and markers, free of charge.
+If you need supplies, please contact firstname.lastname@example.org , and we can make arrangements for you to pick up construction paper and markers, free of charge.

 Here are the steps to enter the contest:

-- Email email@example.com with your street address and tell us which photo is yours.
+Email email@example.com with your street address and door photo.
 If you are entering the kids categories, also tell us your children’s ages/grade level.
 (Note: We’d love to see all your doors, but only people currently living in Malden will be entered into the contest.)

 Doors will be judged in these categories.
 With the exception of the kids categories, all the other categories are for adults and families working together.
 (The kids categories are for kids who work without adult support.)